Greece and Rome

 The daily life of a Priestess was full and happy.
 When not occupied with the performance of rituals or other duties, she would spend her time in various artistic ways, such as the making of jewelry.
 The materials most frequently used were silver, sapphire, amber and jet.
 In addition, the Priestesses composed poetry and music, made wine, and hosted parties for their local followers and supporters.

-One particularly interesting practice of the Sibyls was to disguise themselves as a peasant, and travel around the countryside, in order to gain insight into the mood and feelings of the common people.
-This earned them a very favorable reputation, as a demonstration of their concern for their followers, as well as their humility and courage.
+One noteworthy practice of the Sibyls was to occasionally disguise themselves as a peasant and travel around the countryside, in order to gain insight into the mood and feelings of the common people.
+This earned them a very favorable reputation, as a demonstration of their concern for their followers, as well as their personal humility and courage.

 The temple complex at Delphi , in central Greece, was one of the most famous locations to have a Sibyl.
 It had been in use for religious rites since Neolithic times, although the first Sibyl did not actually arrive from Turkey until about 1300 BCE.

 At first, the Sibyls of Delphi worked alone... and consequently they were not able to keep up with the demands of the common people.
 Eventually, around 800 BCE, they adopted the solution already in use by Sibyls in Turkey, and added a temple of Apollo, with it's own staff of Priestesses to serve as Oracles.

 The accuracy of the prophecies of the Sibyls of Delphi was legendary, and some of the stories are really quite fascinating... the story of Codrus , King of Athens, is a good example.